-First, time of day and day of week affect the fee.
+Cemetery fees are on a sliding scale that considers a number of factors.
+First of all, time of day and day of week affect the rate.
 Burials after 3:00 p.m. or on Saturdays have a higher fee associated with them.
 A Saturday burial after 3:00 p.m. could be as much as $450 higher in cost than a similar interment on a weekday before 3:00 p.m.

 A second factor affecting the burial price is whether the burial will be the only burial carried out in the plot, or if two burials will eventually take place.
 It is a common and proper practice to conduct two burials in the same plot, one above the other.
 But since the lower burial is at a greater depth, the fee for that first burial is accordingly higher.
 A single burial on a weekday during normal hours currently carries a fee of $1050.
 The same burial conducted as the first of two will bear a fee of $1250.
 The second burial in such a plot has the same fee as a single burial.
 In general, such double burials may be conducted in any plot, as long as the slope across the site does not inhibit the work of the gravedigger.
 Consult the Cemetery Warden on this matter when considering the purchase of plots on sloping ground.

 Lastly, the size of the casket and vault/liner to be interred will affect the burial fee.
 Burial of infants carries a fee less than half of that for adults.
 In turn, the burial of persons of exceptional size carries a somewhat higher fee.